“…. And it was the first time he’d ever seen the sea…”

 1. Holiday programmes should use the ‘whole system’

 Who better to provide safe and edifying care than the people who have established relationships within a community: youth workers, teachers, sports coaches, cooking teachers, lifeguards or librarians?
 Who better to promote holiday clubs than a child’s own school, or their family’s GP, social prescriber, housing association, social workers, community policing team, advocate, case worker, welfare advisor or food bank?
 Who can provide the affordable and attractive venues better than the local school, youth club, community centre, library, leisure centre, park, community café, or anchor organisation?
-Where else to turn for healthy food than a local cater, food cooperative, school kitchen, community cafe, community-minded businesses or – indeed – the children’s own cheffing talents?
+Where else to turn for healthy food than a local caterer, food cooperative, school kitchen, community cafe, community-minded businesses or – indeed – the children’s own cheffing talents?

 With all these possible local assets, it’s obvious why a single person, team, or organisation shouldn’t run a holiday programme all by themselves.
 If a holiday programme is really going to improve a child’s health, their ability to learn, or their lifetime aspirations, many more people are needed in the planning process.
 Thankfully, the great thing about a holiday programme is that the people desirable for the planning are, almost without exception, keen to be in the planning room.
 After all, are many of us so fortunate to regularly work on such immediately rewarding projects?